alkue-com/prompts-mcp/CONTRIBUTING.md

 # Contributing

-You can use your favorite Python version manager (mise, pyenv, ...) as long as it follows `.python-version`.
+You can have your favorite Python version manager (mise, pyenv, ...) as long as it follows `.python-version`.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/)